REAL ESTATE REALITY ZONE

 – Look for economic changes to increase national revenue, like energy sales.
 Hard to say what the affects will be on mortgage interest rates.

 — The US owes 36 Trillion dollars in national debt, please hold our leaders accountable to reduce that number and be fiscally responsible.
 Yes, it means tough discussions on what should be cut.
 This high debt means interest rates have to be high to sell the treasuries to other countries.
-Speaking of debt, the treasury bonds that came due in 2024 were not pushed out years like they should have been - instead they were pushed out short term to the first quarter of 2025 to be dealt with by the Trump team.
-That was a low blow.
+Speaking of debt, the treasury bonds that came due in 2024 were not pushed out years like they should have been - instead they were pushed out short term to the first quarter of 2025 to be dealt with this quarter, or pushed out again.

 — Are the BRICS nations going to get off the Dollar and go to gold or a digital currency?
 It seems like those countries would not be able to organize themselves enough to do it, but they are sure trying hard to unseat the dollar.
 Firm but fair financial system management is critical.

 — *** The jobs report is important.
-Did you catch the jobs revision?
-The gov basically erased 1.5M jobs they had reported as gained since March. “oops those jobs didn’t happen after all” Puff of smoke.
-It’s incredibly irresponsible and probably nefarious.
-How can you be off by 1M plus jobs?
-You can if you’re trying to say an economy is great when it’s obviously not great.
 Please know when the gov puts out a report like "jobs", there is a revision done a month or so later, sometimes later, when they crunch the actual numbers.
 The press rarely reports the revisions, but that is the most accurate.
 I advise you to ignore the initial reports and ONLY look at the later revised reports for a more accurate view.
 They indicate part-time, full-time, or foreign-born jobs, those are categories that matter.
+December jobs increase was fantastic, but let’s hold applause until we see what the revision later is.

-— In my view, everything is about to get better with a reduction in Federal involvement in everything, delineated to the states, and reduction in Fed spending I hope.
+— In my view, everything is about to get better with a reduction in Federal involvement in everything, delineated to the states, and reduction in Fed spending.

 — Please say NO to Central Bank Digital Currency (CBDC) in any form (ie Fedcoin).